reoccurcat/discord2groupme/README.md

 A: Start groupmehook without setting one in config.json, it will print user IDs for you.

-Q: I get `node SyntaxError: missing ) after argument list` when I use discordhook.
+Q: I get `node SyntaxError: missing ) after argument list` when I use the Discord hook.

 A: Update node.js.

+Q: I get ` OSError: [Errno 98] Address already in use` when I use GroupMe hook.

+A: Port 80 is currently in use, specify a different one as an argument.